-- 9. In summary, the significant human activity resulting from the wind turbines would be likely to have significant effects upon the food web, but just what those effects are is unknown. - 10.
-See § 8.4.7(G) of this Part below for the potential effects of changes in community composition on fisheries and fishery resources. - F. Noise (formerly § 850.3.4) - Underwater noise may be generated during all stages of an offshore 1. renewable energy facility, including during pre-construction, construction, operation and decommissioning.
-The potential effects of noise from offshore renewable energy are especially a concern for marine mammals and fish species (see §§ 8.4.5 and 8.4.7 of this Part) It is not understood whether the noise generated in the construction, operation, and decommissioning of a wind turbine array would have an effect on invertebrate species in the benthic environment.
+1. Underwater noise may be generated during all stages of an offshore renewable energy facility, including during pre-construction, construction, operation and decommissioning.
+The potential affects of noise from offshore renewable energy are especially a concern for marine mammals and fish species (see Sections 850.5 and 850.7) It is not understood whether the noise generated in the construction, operation, and decommissioning of a wind turbine array would have an effect on invertebrate species in the benthic environment.
 Few marine invertebrates have the sensory organs to perceive sound pressure, although many can perceive sound waves (Vella et al. 2001 in MMS 2007b).
 Studies on the potential impact of air guns on squid have found few behavioral or psychological effects unless the organisms are within a few meters of the source (MMS 2007b).
+If there is any effect to these species, it is likely to be much less than any potential effects to fish or marine mammals (Linley et al. 2007).

+850.3.5.
+Electromagnetic Fields (EMF)

-If there is any effect to these species, it is likely to be much less than any potential effects to fish or marine mammals (Linley et al. 2007). - G. Electromagnetic fields (EMF) (formerly § 850.3.5) - 1.
-Underwater transmission cables used to carry the electricity from an offshore renewable energy facility back to shore produce magnetic fields around the cables, both perpendicularly and in a lateral direction around the cable.
+- 1. Underwater transmission cables used to carry the electricity from an offshore renewable energy facility back to shore produce magnetic fields around the cables, both perpendicularly and in a lateral direction around the cable.
 While the design of industry standard AC cables prevents electric field emissions, magnetic field emissions are not prevented.
 These magnetic emissions induce localized electric fields in the marine environment as sea water moves through them.
 Furthermore, in AC cables the magnetic fields oscillate, and thereby also create an induced electric field in the environment around the cables, regardless of whether the cable is buried.
 Thus the term electromagnetic field, or EMF, refers to both of these fields (Petersen and Malm 2006).
-While EMF is primarily an issue for fish, sharks and rays (see § 8.4.7 of this Part), some invertebrate species, such as a variety of crustacean species, have demonstrated magnetic sensitivity and could be affected by EMF.
+While EMF is primarily an issue for fish, sharks and rays (see Section 850.7), some invertebrate species, such as a variety of crustacean species, have demonstrated magnetic sensitivity and could be affected by EMF.
 These animals may become disoriented; it is not known whether this will have a small or a significant impact on these animals, although the likely impact is believed to be small (BERR 2008).
-For more information on the effects of electromagnetic fields, see § 8.4.8 of this Part, Fish and Fisheries Resources.
+For more information on the effects of electromagnetic fields, see Section 850.8 Fish and Fisheries Resources. - 2.
+If electromagnetic fields affect the presence or behavior of species likely to colonize wind turbine structures, this could have an effect on the potential reef effects of the structures.
+However, the interaction between most invertebrates and EMF is not known, and the existence of healthy communities of colonizing species on turbine structures in Europe indicates EMF will not have a significant impact on at least these species assemblages (Linley et al. 2007).